-Research evaluating changes in marital satisfaction in couples after therapy indicated that approximately 48% of couples demonstrated either improvement or full recovery in relationship satisfaction at five-year follow-up.
+Research evaluating changes in marital satisfaction after therapy indicated that approximately 48% of couples demonstrated either improvement or full recovery in relationship satisfaction at five-year follow-up.
 Relationship deterioration resulted for 38% of couples and 14% remained unchanged.

-When couples counseling was in its infancy in the United States in the 1930s, it was known as marriage counseling and reserved for couples who were already married or engaged to be married.
-Marriage counselors educated clients about marriage and family life, and couples were rarely seen conjointly.
+When relationship counseling was in its infancy in the United States in the 1930s, it was known as marriage counseling and reserved for people who were already married or engaged to be married.
+Marriage counselors educated clients about marriage and family life, and partners were rarely seen conjointly.
 The field was transformed with the emergence of family therapy and the increase in divorce rates in the 1960s and 1970s; conjoint therapy became the norm, and modern couples counseling evolved.
 Present-day couples counseling was heavily influenced by family therapy, which was designed to treat the family system and all members in it.
 Family therapy pioneers such as Murray Bowen and Virginia Satir helped shape the profession.

-Presently, there are a multitude of different approaches to couples counseling.
+Presently, there are a multitude of different approaches to relationship counseling.
 For example, Imago Therapy explores how we unconsciously choose partners who reflect back the very things that we must work on ourselves.
 Emotionally focused therapy encourages partners to examine how communication styles or attachment experiences present themselves in interactions.
 Through Internal Family Systems Therapy (IFS), individuals learn to heal trauma and find balance by identifying the different parts of themselves, acknowledging that some parts may be overactive or ignored, and taking responsibility for their reactions and emotions.
 This allows partners to better understand the patterns that play out in their relationship and to better understand one another.

 Articles on Relationships and Marriage